Swaraharkare/Pizza-Sales-Analysis-Power-BI-Dashboard/README.md

     ```bash
     git clone https://github.com
     ```
-2.  **Database Setup:** Import the raw data into your chosen database and run the provided SQL scripts for cleaning, transformation, and analysis.
+2.  **Database Setup:** Import the raw data into your SQL Server instance and run the provided SQL scripts for cleaning, transformation, and analysis.
-3.  **Power BI Setup:** Open the Power BI (`.pbix`) file and connect it to your database as a data source.
+3.  **Power BI Setup:** Open the Power BI (`.pbix`) file and connect it to your SQL Server database as a data source.
 Refresh the data to view the dashboard.

 ## 🙏 Acknowledgements